generative Artificial intelligence

 • Analysing evidentiary materials: DeepClaude, Claude models, and Manus.

-• Drafting legal arguments: Claude series, Claude 3.5 Haiku, and Manus.
+• Drafting legal arguments: Claude Sonnet 3.7, and Manus.

 Combining these tools, like using DeepSeek for initial research and Claude for arguments, can maximise efficiency, ensuring a seamless workflow.